DramanSalif/storefront/README.md

 # storefront
-this is a website using Django framework
+this is a website development using Django framework